 It is particularly concerning that NHS trust leaders now report that tackling this issue is one of their top priorities alongside and sometimes, ahead of the NHS’s finances.

 So where did these challenges come from and what is the impact on the frontline?
 There are a number of reasons.
 First we simply need more staff to deal with the growing demand and the increasing complexity of patients’ needs, but the staff are not there.

 However this is compounded by the fact that we are still in a period of substantial pay restraint.
 Trust leaders tell us that seven years on, this is now preventing them from recruiting and retaining the staff they need to provide safe, high quality, patient care.
 The NHS can't carry on failing to reflect the contribution of our staff through fair and competitive pay for five more years.

-Pay restraint must end and politicians must be clear about when it will happen and howDirector of policy and strategytweet this
+Pay restraint must end and politicians must be clear about when it will happen and howDirector of Policy and Strategy and Deputy Chief Executivetweet this

 Pay restraint must end and politicians must therefore be clear about when during the lifetime of the next parliament it will happen and how.
 The NHS obviously has to stick to the budget the government sets and we will therefore need difficult discussions about how this pressure fits alongside the other priorities the NHS has to deliver.

 It’s not just that salaries are less competitive.
 Recent reports on the pressure on A&E departments over winter have shown, the working conditions are becoming ever more stressful.
 Trusts are consistently reporting that stress and burnout lead to retention problems.